 Why so many spots to hit on this day trip?
 This is a driver’s dream drive, through some of the most beautiful, hilly landscapes in Ontario.

 Heading to Bancroft, you drive into the heart of rockhounder’s heaven – it’s called the Mineral Capital of Canada.
-A stop at the Bancroft Tourism office means you can get a day permit and maps to accessible rockhounding sites where you can dig for rocks and minerals such as mica, apatite, quartz, iron, lead, beryl and sodalite among others.
-There are approximately 1600 different types of rocks and minerals to be found in this area.
-The Rockhound Jamboree takes place annually at the end of July and beginning of early August bringing in thousands of people.
+A stop at the Bancroft Tourism office means you can get more information on rockhounding for rocks and minerals such as mica, apatite, quartz, iron, lead, beryl and sodalite.
+There are approximately 1,600 different types of rocks and minerals to be found in this area.
+The Rockhound Jamboree takes place annually at the end of July and beginning of early August, bringing in thousands of people.

 Heading north to Barry’s Bay, you find yourself driving through Madawaska Valley with hills and curving roads.
-There are also glimpses of the Polish heritage of early settlers in this area, who settled in Wilno, just east of Barry’s Bay.
-This area is known as the “Ontario Highlands” – driving through here will make you feel a bit like travelling through parts of Scotland.
+There are also glimpses of the Polish heritage of early settlers in this area.
+They settled in Wilno, just east of Barry’s Bay.
+This area is known as the “Ontario Highlands.”
+Driving through here will make you feel a bit like travelling through parts of Scotland.

 Heading west on Highway 60, you are on route to Algonquin Park.
-This highway will take you through the southern part of the Park, giving you a taste of the wilderness and natural Canadian Shield landscape you can find here.
+This highway will take you through the southern part of the Park, giving you a taste of the wilderness and natural Canadian Shield landscape.
 Although this section is the most developed, it’s the most accessible to many who just want to do a quick pass through the area.
-It’s here that you find the Algonquin Park Visitor Centre which has an amazing lookout over a river and plateau.
+It’s here that you find the Algonquin Park Visitor Centre, with an amazing lookout over a river and plateau.
 In the distance you can spot moose feeding and walking through the area.
-This is also a great spot to spot for a bite to eat at the Visitor’s Centre’s Sunday Creek Cafe.
+It’s also a great spot for a bite to eat at the Visitor’s Centre’s Sunday Creek Cafe.

-On your way out of Algonquin Park, pass through Huntsville – one of the prettiest towns in this part of Ontario.
+On your way out of Algonquin Park, pass through Huntsville, one of the prettiest towns in Ontario.
 This is an alternative place to stop for food and to stretch your legs before heading back to Toronto.